-Cranberry crumble bars bursting with fresh cranberry flavor and a delicious, buttery crust and crumble topping.
+These delicious Cranberry Crumble Bars are bursting with fresh cranberry flavor and a buttery crust and crumble topping.
 These bars are so easy to make and call for just a few ingredients that you likely already have in your fridge and pantry.
-They are a delicious gluten free treat and perfect for the holiday season.
+Perfect to enjoy the holiday season!

 The Best Holiday Dessert: Cranberry Crumble Bars

 Cranberry crumble bars, oh yes!
 I am big fan of crumble bars, ok?
 They are so easy to make (much easier than pie!) and I usually have most of the ingredients I need to make a batch in my pantry and fridge at all times.

 Crumble bars are a great way to use up whatever fruit is in season at the time and during the months of November and December, cranberries are abundant.

 While homemade cranberry sauce is always a delicious option, cranberries have other uses than just a saucy Thanksgiving side dish.
 When cooked down into a jammy filling and topped with a crumb topping, fresh cranberries are turned into a sweet, yet tart, dessert.

 The Ingredients You’ll Need for These Cranberry Squares with Crumb Topping